 Curiosity and pride are two high-arousal emotions that often incite social sharing.
 So we created content that would trigger curiosity (people would want to know how their state-ranked) and pride (people would want to share their state’s results).
-Plus, we knew content tied to a geographic area would catch the attention of regional publishers.
+Plus, we knew a takeaway tied to a geographic area would catch the attention of regional publishers.

 The campaign was featured in 250 stories, including coverage in regional publications like AccessAtlanta.com, Austin360.com, and MyFoxTwinCities.com.
 It was shared more than 14,000 times and drove 31,600 page views on the client’s site.

 Data on the wealthiest person in each state were used in infographics published by other brands.
 But instead of creating just another representation of this dataset, we paired our graphic with an interactive element that showed the data in context.
-By showing how the richest person in each state compared with the average citizen, we added an emotional appeal that increased interest and helped propel the campaign.
+By showing how the richest person in each state compared with the average citizen, we added an emotional appeal that increased interest for our target audience and helped propel the campaign.